Sara Moss - Author

 — Elizabeth, US reader of “GO”

-It’s also a refusal to attach stigma to varied states of mental health, and a tangible reminder that troublesome anxiety is only part of my experience.
-Keeping it a secret — so deeply and utterly, because I was ashamed — fed its power for too long.
+The book is also a refusal to attach stigma to varied states of mental health, and a tangible personal reminder that troublesome anxiety is only part of my experience.

-Anxiety was far more widespread than I’d imagined, each year affecting: more than 2 million people in Australia; 44 million in the US; 60 million in the EU.*
+During research, I discovered anxiety was far more widespread than I’d imagined, each year affecting: more than 2 million people in Australia; 44 million in the US; 60 million in the EU.*

 That was before the pandemic!
 I wasn’t alone.
 If you relate: neither are you.